Cut out sugar cookies with buttercream frosting are easy to decorate. Get the tutorial for these cute Turkey Cookies for Thanksgiving!

 Lastly, use red (tip 2) to make the snood.
 I’ll be honest and say that I had to look up what that “little red hanging thing” was on a turkey.
 Turns out it is a snood.
 You learn something new every day!

 And then you are done!
-The prep work is the longest part of this fun edible craft.
+The prep work is the longest part of these cute turkey cookies for Thanksgiving.
 Once the frosting is made and bags are filled, it doesn’t take long to whip out the decorations.
 And they are so cute, aren’t they?
 I made mine a month early so I could share them with you, but they’re safely in the freezer and will go to Grandma’s house on Thanksgiving day.

 I’m pretty sure this turkey isn’t any safer than the one that will be stuffed and on my dinner plate, though.